Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.14.6 =
+* Fixed: Search-engines could not index the forum if profiles were not accessible for guests = 1.14.6 =
 * Added: Option to change the indicator color for read and unread items
 * Fixed: Wrong stylings when using custom colors